cloud-demo-projects/demo-fullstack/README.md

-# Project Detail
-- Fullstack application including React SPA as frontend, SpringBoot API with ORM(JPA) and Azure SQL/MySQL database microservices.
-- AKS Deployment through Helm charts
-- IaC with Terraform
+# Fullstack application development, deployment into AKS using Azure DevOps, Terraform & Helm charts including:
+- Minimal React frontend
+- Spring boot API
-- Azure PaaS (Azure SQL) connectivity through Private Endpoint
+- Azure SQL connectivity through Private Endpoint
+- Helm charts used as release management into AKS cluster
+- Terraform has been used as IaC to build/change the Azure infrastructure

 # Prerequisites